AG6GR/big-red-button/README.md

 });
 ```

-Here's the first revision of the device code, which had a basic timeout functionality built in to prevent people from spamming the list by mashing the button.
+Here's the first revision of the device code, which had basic timeout functionality built in to prevent people from spamming the list by mashing the button.

 ```squirrel
 server.log("Starting...")